XPhantomad/Multispectator/Yahboom_Setup.md

 - right click on the running docker container: "Attach VS-Code"
 - enter the password for the container (yahboom)

+## 3.3 Check whether ROS-topics exist:
+- ```ros2 topic list``` should show around 10 topics including /cmd_vel, ...
+- if not, restart the

 ## 4. Connect to the Robots Display via VNC

 - https://uvnc.com/downloads/ultravnc/167-ultravnc-1-8-2-4.html
-- Set new screen size
+- Set new screen size:
     - open: pi/.config/wayfire.ini (activate "show hidden" for that) set:
     -  [output:HDMI-A-1]
        mode = 1920x1080@60
 - reconnect via VNC
+- at each startup the VNC requires exactly two tries to connect because of the changed resolution

 ## 4. Change ROS-Domain ID
 - modify ~/start_agent.sh by adding ``` -e ROS_DOMAIN_ID=42 ``` after ```--privileged```